Gas grilling doesn't mean boring, bland meat. Here are 7 of the very best smoker boxes for gas grills to bring in the smoke.

 Like with any form of cooking, preparation is key.
 Start by pre-soaking your chosen wood chips about half an hour prior to smoking.
 This helps generate smoke, as well as stops the chips from burning out too quickly.

 What flavor of wood chip you go for largely depends on what meat you are smoking.
 As a rough guide, oak or hickory goes great with red meats, while mesquite matches well with fish.

 Once your chips are ready, start to transfer them to your box.
 Aim to fill it just over halfway.

 The key thing is to place it so that it sits between your flame deflector bars and grill grates.
 It needs to be firmly still, and placed at the center of your grill’s chamber.
 Luckily, a lot of the best smoker boxes are v-shaped, which helps them stay in place securely.

 Turn your grill on at high temperature and preheat the box.
-Different smokers and grills take different lengths of time to get going, so there is no hard and fast rule here but once you start seeing smoke coming from your box then dial down the heat to low and you’re good to go.
+Different smokers and grills take different lengths of time to get going, so there is no hard and fast rule here.
+A good rule is once you start seeing smoke coming from your box, dial down the heat to low and you’re good to go.

 When cooking, be sure to keep the lid of your grill closed.
 This will keep the smoke condensed in your grill’s barrel, and help make your food rich in smoky, BBQ goodness.